 Separation agreements must be in writing.
 They must also be signed by the parties before a notary public and properly notarized.
 Separation agreements only need to be filed in the county clerk’s office if being used for a conversion divorce.
 They can be filed at any time before or during the divorce proceedings.

 Separation agreements can be found to be overreaching and therefore invalid.
 Fraud or duress is one way of proving overreaching.
-Having one attorney represent both parties is disfavored by the courts, and could be used as evidence of overreaching.
-If a separation agreement is overwhelmingly unfair in favor of one party over the over, it may be evidence of overreaching, but that fact along may not be enough.
+Having one attorney represent both parties is disfavored by the courts and could be used as evidence of overreaching.
+If a separation agreement is overwhelmingly unfair in favor of one party over the over, it may be evidence of overreaching, but that fact alone may not be enough.
 An agreement that is overreaching can be ratified by the parties by their actions.
 If a party lives by an overreaching agreement for a substantial amount of time, it can be viewed by the court as ratification of the agreement and negate the overreaching.

 Separation agreements are just what they say they are; an agreement to live separate and apart.
 But what happens if the parties decide to reconcile after signing one?
-Usually there is a provision in the agreement that dictates what happens if the parties reconcile.
+Usually, there is a provision in the agreement that dictates what happens if the parties reconcile.
 Reconciliation indicates an abandonment of the agreement which can occur by the actions of the parties.
 For example, it can occur when the parties move back into the marital home together living as married spouses again for an extended period of time.
 A weekend would not be long enough for this to happen, but six months probably would.

-Judicial separation agreements are a cause of action where a legal separation is granted by a Supreme Court judge.
+Judicial separation agreements are a cause of action where legal separation is granted by a Supreme Court judge.
 They are very rare.
 However, divorce stipulations are very common.
 A divorce stipulation is a voluntary agreement stated in open court during divorce litigation.
 It is an oral version of a separation agreement that is recorded by the stenographer.